 You may return to work when it is safe to do so within the above activity restrictions.
 Please keep in mind that your employer may have policies that prohibit narcotics while at work.
-Please continue to ice and elevate while at work.
-You may need to ask for frequent rest breaks in order to avoid prolonged standing or walking.
-A doctor's note or a Duty Status form can be provided during your follow up appointment.
+Continue to ice and elevate while at work, and take frequent rest breaks.
+A doctor's note, or Duty Status form, can be provided during your follow up appointment.